Coaches & Mentors

 Favorite Color: Blue

 Evan Ostrow has a long history with Team 341.
 With his father as the team founder and former head coach, he was introduced to the world of FIRST® Robotics in elementary school.
 He joined the team in high school, and became a part of the Strategy, Design and Build subteams, and he gained leadership experience as team captain in 2011.
-Evan earned his B.S. and M.S. in Mechanical Engineering at Drexel University, and has two years of work experience on humanoid robotics at Drexel.
+Evan earned his B.S. and M.S. in Mechanical Engineering at Drexel University.
 Now, he works as a systems engineer at Lockheed Martin in the Space Systems Company.
-As a mentor, his focus is in helping the build subteam and he says he is happy to be able to give back to the team that was so instrumental in his growth as an engineer and a person

 Favorite Color: Orange